hendrikvanantwerpen/semver.el/README.md

     1.2.3-4 ; 4 is the build
     1.2.3-beta ; beta is the pre-release

 If the part following the first dash is a number (digits only) it is interpreted as a build number.
-In all other cases are considered as pre-release.
+All other cases are considered as pre-release.
 This includes the '1.0' in 1.2.3-1.0 for example.

 Predicate formats
 -----------------